Private Elementary School Loans

 Parents spend savings, take out second mortgages, and apply for private loans from lenders who offer financial products for primary education.

 Financial Aid from Private Schools

-Tuition payment plans are common financial management tools for parents and payees.
-School financial aid offices typically partner with a financial institution that manages payment plans for payees.
+Tuition payment plans are common financial management tools for parents of privately educated grade-schoolers.
+Individual schools typically partner with financial institutions, which help private grade school financial aid administrators manage payment plans for qualified candidates.

-**Tip: Many schools are affiliated with the National Association of Independent Schools (NAIS), a clearinghouse for private school information and financial aid tools.
-The Parent’s Financial Statement (PFS) is a common financial aid form your school may require you to complete.
+Many schools are affiliated with the National Association of Independent Schools (NAIS), a clearinghouse for private school information and financial aid resources.
+The Parent’s Financial Statement (PFS) is a common financial aid evaluation tool that your school may require you to complete.